How to Achieve Your Goals Without Needing to Rely on Willpower

 Understand what really motivates you, from your heart.

 As I mentioned earlier, we can't simply out fight our natural wants and desires.
 A much better approach to setting and achieving our goals is to understand what it is that really motivates you and to set goals that are a function of your own personal wants and desires.
-Rather than making your goals difficult to achieve because they aren’t inherently your own (i.e., you’re doing it more for mom, dad, wife, husband, etc) and are actually in conflict with the desires that live in our heart, why not make them easier by ensuring that they’re a direct representation of the wants and desires that live in your heart?
-Beginning any goal setting journey by aligning the goal with what lives in your heart and soul, to me, seems like the path of least resistance.
-And it also happens to be the path of greatest success.
+Rather than making your goals difficult to achieve because they aren’t inherently your own (i.e., you’re doing it more for mom, dad, wife, husband, etc.) and are actually in conflict with the desires that live in our heart, a much more sustainable approach is to understand what genuinely matters to you and to build goals that feel personally meaningful and aligned rather than rooted primarily in pressure, fear, performance, people-pleasing, or external expectations.

 Make the thing you want to do an easy choice.